GarretAnd/Sudoku-Proj/DESIGN.md

 Output of `Creator`: An initialized Sudoku Puzzle with a grid of 9x9 numbers varying from 0-9 where 0 represents the holes randomly scattered around the array with at least 40 holes in the array.
 This is either printed to stdout or to a file.

-Output of `Solver`: A solved Sudoku Puzzle with a grid of 9x9 numbers varying from 0-9 where 0 represents the "holes" randomly scattered around the array with at least 40 holes in the array.
+Output of `Solver`: A solved Sudoku Puzzle with a grid of 9x9 numbers varying from 1-9.
 This is either printed to stdout or to a file.

 ### Functional decomposition into modules  GO OVER THIS WITH TEAM